oshaughnessy/maysl.soccer/_posts/2022-10-15-picture-day.md

 Picture day for the fall 2022 season will be on Saturday, October 29.

-Most teams should show up an hour before their game time to get photos taken.
+Team photos will be taken in the lot by the wooden bridge, next to the parking lot.
+Most teams should show up an hour before their game time.

 For teams with 8am games, plan on getting photos after the games.
 U5 teams, please arrive for photos at 8am.